-OnEventAlert This event handler is called whenever an event alert is received from the database for one of the monitor events.
-OnEventAlert This event handler is called whenever an event alert is received from the database for one of the monitor events. -- -------------- ---
+OnEventAlert This event handler is called whenever an event alert is received from the database for one of the monitor events. --

 5.3.3 Using Events

 Events are raised by the database engine when a POST\EVENT statement is executed by a stored procedure or Trigger.
 The POST\EVENT statement also names the event.
 For example: